askalione/xdocumentor/README.md

 ## Example

-For generate Markdown put .dll and .xml project files in same directory with XDocumentor.exe and use command:
+To generate Markdown put .dll and .xml project files in the same directory with XDocumentor.exe and use command:

 ```csharp
 XDocumentor.exe MyProject.dll markdown 0 0
 ```

-After execution, a directory markdown with  Markdown files will be created in same directory.
+After execution, a directory markdown with  Markdown files will be created in the same directory.

 ## Arguments